I recently read a newsletter from John Lee Dumas that caught my attention. It stated, “Emotions Sell. Logic Doesn’t. Lose the technobabble.”

 Think about it.
 Sharing the real you is the only thing that truly sets you apart from anyone with a similar product or service.

 Here’s an example.
 I was searching for a platform for my online course.
 I found tons of sites spitting out why their platform was so great.
 But these were just words.

 I felt an emotional connection with him and, therefore, the product.
 This was stronger than any logic.
-It led me to look further and create my online course with them.

 I had to know more about the people behind Kajabi and what led them to share their story.
 I reached out for an interview with co-founder, Travis Rosser.
 Here is that interview:

 Q: What made you decide to share your story and why this particular one?